sjiaire/cr-site-natacha/content/sales_houses/leafy-kimironko.md

 slug: 140-spacious-kimironko
 date: 2021-07-27T14:13:13.122Z
 draft: false
-description: Buy this pleasant 4-bedroom house within a 2,300 sqm plot located in residential area of Kimironko nearby Kwa Mushimire.
+description: Buy this pleasant 4-bedroom house on 2,321 sqm located in a mixed-use area of Kimironko nearby Kwa Mushimire.
 Kimironko is a lively neighborhood with easy access to the central market and public transportation.
 hidesidebar: true
 thumbnail: /images/uploads/140-01.jpg